Take the quiz

 5. Once the braces are finished being put on, they remove the remaining adhesive.

-7. After each bracket is attached to the archwire with rubber bands (except in the case of self-ligating brackets), the procedure is finished!
+7. After each bracket is attached to the arch wire with rubber bands (except in the case of self-ligating brackets), the procedure is finished!

-Although direct bonding of the orthodontic brackets has been the most used technique, the process has some disadvantages.
-On the one hand, when looking at how long it takes to put braces on using this method compared to the other, it takes longer and is therefore more uncomfortable for the patient.
-This also makes putting on the brackets more work for the orthodontist, who has to place each piece manually calculating the exact position on each tooth, without having an outside perspective of the teeth.
+This also makes placing the brackets more work for the orthodontist, who has to place each piece manually, calculating the exact position on each tooth, without an outside perspective on the teeth.
 So, how do they put braces on without these drawbacks?
 Indirect bonding.

 Orthodontist working on patient